jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 ```

 So that is the other key idea.
 Now there is going to be process and
 state.
 Clojure is a practical language.
-Of course you can have
+Of course you are going to
-process and state, or there is no reason to run your program.
-I just
+have process and state, or there is no reason to run your program.
+I
-make the computer hot and you go home.
-You are going to have state
+just make the computer hot and you go home.
+You are going to have
-and effects.
+state and effects.

 But this is another area where we are left just totally with nothing,
 in object-oriented languages like Java.
 You have nothing here.
 There
 are very fancy functional languages that have purity, where they will
 force you, through the type system, to identify and isolate all the
 parts of your program that could do IO, or have any kind of effect.
-They will either do it via purity, or via effects systems.
+They will either do it via purity, or via effect systems.

 And then there is the alternative to that, is nothing.
 That is what
 most people have is absolutely nothing.

-And then you could also have
-reified constructs that at least make a state change explicit.
-And
+And then you could also have reified constructs that at least make a
-that is where Clojure sits.
-Because in Java and C++ and C# you have
+state change explicit.
+And that is where Clojure sits.
+Because in
-nothing.
+Java and C++ and C# you have nothing.
 We just have nothing.
-You have some really raw constructs
+You have
-like mutexes, and a pat on the back, and good luck, buddy, and read
+some really raw constructs like mutexes, and a pat on the back, and
-Brian's book.
+good luck, buddy, and read Brian's book.

 [ Brian's book refers to:
 Brian Goetz, "Java Concurrency in Practice", 2006, Addison-Wesley ]

 So Clojure does not have any purity to it, but it has explicit